Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 29 Januari 2026 17.52.54 UTC
+- WIB: Kamis, 29 Januari 2026 18.41.03 UTC
-- WITA: Kamis, 29 Januari 2026 18.52.54 UTC
+- WITA: Kamis, 29 Januari 2026 19.41.03 UTC
-- WIT: Kamis, 29 Januari 2026 19.52.54 UTC
+- WIT: Kamis, 29 Januari 2026 20.41.03 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational